Professors: Brady (Co-Chair), Cutter (Co-Chair), Vargas-Pérez, Érdi, Tobochnik

-The mission of the computer science program is to provide students with a foundation in the concepts and skills underlying computer science, in the context of an integrated, multi-dimensional liberal arts program.
-The study of computer science enriches a liberal arts education by fostering skills in problem-solving, logical reasoning, organizing and manipulating information, expressing ideas precisely and effectively, and managing complexity.
-Students who want to develop their skills in these areas may take introductory courses or continue on for a major or minor.
+The mission of the computer science program at Kalamazoo College is to provide students with a foundation in the concepts and skills underlying computer science, in the context of an integrated, multi-dimensional liberal arts program.
+The program serves the needs of students at several levels, including students who take only one or two courses in the program, computer science minors, and computer science majors.
+At every level, the program is designed to expose students to the central theoretical concerns of this rapidly evolving discipline, and to generate an understanding of the principal techniques and algorithms necessary to support meaningful applications.
+The study of computer science enriches a liberal arts education by fostering skills in problem-solving, logical reasoning, organizing information to make it easier to understand and manipulate, expressing ideas precisely and effectively, and managing complexity.